PaulHax/kwiver/doc/manuals/tools/fuse-depth.rst

 The fuse-depth tool fuses depth maps from multiple cameras into a single surface.

+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_cuda` and :ref:`arrows_vtk` arrows which will only available if the KWIVER_ENABLE_FFMPEG and KWIVER_ENABLE_MVG CMake flags are enabled.

 .. code-block:: bash

   kwiver fuse-depth    [options] input-cameras-dir input-depths-dir